ubc/em-ctlt/README.md

 * This is only to work on template customization for Events Espresso. (see https://eventespresso.com/wiki/put-custom-templates/)

 == changelog ==

+v0.11 - added the template file for the shopping cart
+      - minor fix in the event_registration_display.php file

+v0.10.1 - fixed an issue with single series page only displaying the first upcoming event in the series

 v0.10 - changed the styling of the event listing for all the event views

 v0.9.1 - added ability to show ONLY past events in the event_list view